TIMAN-group/2L-HMM-paper/jedm-reviews/round-1/reviewer_b_response.md

 > Zhang et al. seems to use a similar approach.
 The authors' related works do
 > not reference papers using similar methods in different domains.

 Thank you for pointing out this deficiency in our related work.
-We will attempt to more broadly characterize how similar models to the one we describe have been used in non-education domains, and we will add citations for such works (including the one you suggested).
+In our revision, we have attempted to more broadly characterize how similar models to the one we describe have been used in non-education domains, and we have add citations for such works (including the one you suggested).

+Specifically, we have now called out our model's relation to similar two-layered approaches applied in other domains, articulated how our model may be viewed as a special case of a more general Hierarchical Hidden Markov Model with certain hard constraints, and discussed in more detail how our model relates to the literature about mixtures of hidden Markov models.

 > The authors do, however, reference other papers that use various methods to
 > solve problems in the same domain.
 In this regard, the authors' results,